RediCJ/-Coursera_Capstone/README.md

 # -Coursera_Capstone

-You can find the first commit in the file First week capstone
+You can find the first commit in the file First assignment